elephantscale/es-training-new/deep-learning/generic/DL-Neural-Networks.md

 ---
 ## Single Layer Perceptron

- * Let's create the simplest neural network with one neuron:
+ * Let's create the simplest neural network with one neuron

  * This is a linear model.
 Finding a line that will separate.